 - used red shiso leaves (perilla) (drained well)

-To Use Shiso Leaves from Making Umeboshi (Japanese pickled plums)
+To Use the Shiso Leaves from Making Umeboshi (Japanese pickled plums)

-- Place the used shiso leaves over a strainer that is set above a bowl/measuring cup, and let drain.
+- Place the used red shiso leaves (perilla) over a strainer set above a bowl/measuring cup, and let it drain.

-- Squeeze the liquid out (this liquid is homemade Umezu or Ume Plum Vinegar) and transfer the drained shiso on a baking sheet lined with aluminum foil or parchment paper.
+- Squeeze out the liquid (called umezu or ume plum vinegar).
+Transfer the drained shiso on a baking sheet lined with aluminum foil or parchment paper.

-To Use Red Shiso Leaves from Making Aka Shiso Juice
+To Use the Red Shiso Leaves from Making Aka Shiso Juice

-- Take out the used shiso leaves and drain well.
+- Take out the used red shiso leaves (perilla) and drain well.

 - You have two options to dry the shiso.
-Method 1: Use a dehydrator or the dehydrator mode (140ºF/60ºC) of your oven to dry the leaves for 2-3 hours.
-Method 2: You can also dry the shiso in the breezy air outside (I recommend this drying rack net) for 2 days until they dry out completely.
+Method 1: Use a dehydrator or the dehydrator mode (140ºF/60ºC) of your oven to dry the leaves for 2–3 hours.
+Method 2: Dry the shiso in the breezy air outdoors (I recommend using a a drying rack net) for 2 days until they dry out completely.

 To Process Shiso Leaves in Food Processor

-- Put the dried shiso in the food processor and process until it becomes a fine powder.
+- Put the dried shiso in a food processor and process until it becomes a fine powder.

 - Transfer to airtight jars and add salt to your liking.
-Salt tends to sink down, so mix well before you use it.
+Salt tends to sink to the bottom of the jar, so mix well before you use it.

-- Sprinkle over rice to enjoy!
-You can also use in salads, pasta, mixed rice, and more!
+- Sprinkle over rice to enjoy.
+You can also use it in salads, pasta, mixed rice, and more!

-- You can keep the jars in a cool dark place for a year.
+- You can keep the jars in a cool dark place for up to a year.